-Tuft & Needle vs. Casper Mattress Comparison 2021Updated on January 24, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+Tuft & Needle vs. Casper Mattress Comparison 2021Updated on February 23, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 Casper and Tuft & Needle are leading companies in the growing field of online, direct-to-consumer mattress sales.
 While Casper captured large market share by being quick to market and utilizing widespread advertising, Tuft & Needle has been growing and has also invested heavily in product improvement and marketing.

 These two mattresses are both all-foam options that are commonly among the top choices of people shopping for a new bed.
 The Tuft & Needle mattress is a lower-cost option, but the Casper is also affordable to the majority of customers.
 Determining whether price is your most important factor or whether other issues should guide your purchase is just one aspect of deciding between these two mattresses.

 Each of these companies offers other mattresses (Tuft & Needle’s Mint mattress and Casper’s Wave and Essential mattresses), but this review focuses on the flagship offerings.
 We’ll break down the nuts-and-bolts of these options and compare their performance to assist you in making a decision about which will be best for you.

 Tuft & Needle Mattress vs. Casper Mattress – Which One Should You Buy?

 Making a final decision about which of these mattresses to buy is tricky.
 There are benefits and downsides to each, and it may be hard for you to know which one is right for you.
 The guidance below offers some quick tips that may help you make your choice.